zachflower/tcpcv/README.md

-**NOTE: This repository has been moved to https://git.flower.codes/zach/resume**

 # Resume Telnet Server

 This is a novel Node.js telnet server that I built to both get my feet wet with Node.js,